-The parties agree on the following:
+The parties to the collective agreement agree on the following:

-• that the collective agreement for the food industry applicable between the parties does not conflict with the provisions on age and disability of the mentioned Directive.
-To the extent that the collective agreement between the parties contains provisions that differentiate on the basis of age and disability, it has been agreed that such provisions are covered by the below considerations;

-• that the organisation agreement implements the provisions on age and disability mentioned in the Directive.
+- that the collective agreement for the food industry applicable between the parties does not conflict with the provisions on age and disability of the mentioned Directive.
+To the extent that the collective agreement between the parties contains provisions that differentiate on the basis of age and disability, it has been agreed that such provisions are covered by the below considerations; - that the organisation agreement implements the provisions on age and disability mentioned in the Directive.

-1. Purpose
+1. Objects